centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

     --group centreon
 ```

-From now on, when you connect using SSH to the active node, your terminal will show the IP address of the VIP.
+From now on, when you connect using SSH to the active node, your terminal may show the IP address of the VIP.

 #### httpd service